-There are no make-ups for any assignments, including, but not necessarily limited to writing, quizzes, any and all exams, assignments, and quizzes.
+There are no make-ups for any assignments including, but not necessarily limited to writing, quizzes, any and all exams, and any and all myhospitalitylab.com associated work, assignments, and quizzes.
 Essays will not be accepted if submitted after the due date.